- BY Colin Yeo

 Asylum appeals incoming

-In the year ended September 2023, 75% of initial asylum decisions by the Home Office were grants of protection.
+In 2022, 76% of initial asylum decisions by the Home Office were grants of protection.
 As a percentage, that is an historic high not seen since since the 1980s, when there were far fewer asylum claims being made.

-However, because of the sheer number of decisions being made, there are also now a lot of asylum seekers being refused asylum: 5,934 in the last quarter.
-Many will lodge appeals.
+However, because of the sheer number of decisions being made, there are also now a lot of asylum seekers being refused asylum: 33,250 in the six months to March 2024.
+We have already seen that the number of asylum appeals being lodged has increased significantly and in the six months to March 2024 the First-tier Tribunal received 22,928 asylum appeals.

-We might expect the appeal success rate to fall somewhat as the initial application success rises but there is no evidence of that happening yet.
+We might expect the appeal success rate to fall somewhat as the initial application success rises but there is no evidence of that happening yet (the Home Office has not published data later than 2022 on this).

 The lack of lawyers means that many asylum seekers will go unrepresented.
 As well as being unfair and risking bad outcomes, including return of refugees to situations of persecution, it builds in additional delays and will make it much harder to reduce the appeal backlog.
 It takes a lot longer for judges to deal with appeals where there is no lawyer involved.